nlakshmanan/ADL_project/README.md

 ## Problem Statement

-Deep RL is driven by data-hungry algorithms and a rising number of results are achieved by executing Deep RL algorithms in a distributed system.
+Deep RL is facing a high barrier in terms of compute infrastructure, reproducibility, and implementing data-hungry algorithms  rapidly to try new ideas.
 This has given rise to a need for an open-source scalable framework that supports distributed reinforcement learning algorithms.
 One such framework is SURREAL, developed by Stanford Vision and Learning Lab (SVL).

-SURREAL provides flexibility to choose environment and in-built it supports two environment suites:<br />
+SURREAL provides flexibility to choose environment and supports two environment suites:<br />
 (1) [Robosuite](https://github.com/StanfordVL/robosuite) <br />
 (2) [OpenAI Gym MuJoCo](https://gym.openai.com/envs/#mujoco)

-Both these environment suites use [MuJoCo](http://www.mujoco.org/) at backend as physics engine which requires a paid licence.
+Both these environment suites use [MuJoCo](http://www.mujoco.org/) at backend as its physics engine which requires a paid licence.
 This project incorporates a new environment suite [pybullet-gym](https://github.com/benelot/pybullet-gym) which is an open source implementation of OpenAI Gym MuJoCo environment.

 ### Input and Output
 Input is RL algorithm and environment that the user wants to train on.